 Living in the Midwest, we know snow, ice, or cold are part of winter.
 Remember that although the winter storms may cause many problems for adults, the kids and the farmers love it.

 The local weather stations let us know when impending storms will touch our areas and our lives.
-When the threat of a snowstorm looms, we all rush to fill up on milk, groceries, and bananas (seriously, you can’t find a banana anywhere 24 hours before a snowstorm in Kansas City).
-Stockpiling groceries is only one of the precautions you should take when preparing for a day or two or three of snowy winter weather.
+When winter storms threaten, we all rush to fill in on milk, groceries, and bananas.
+It’s difficult to find a banana anywhere 24 hours before a snowstorm in Kansas City).
+Stockpiling groceries is only one of the precautions to prepare for a day or two or three of snowy winter weather.
 What else can you do to prepare?

-Consider purchasing a generator for power outages
+Consider purchasing a generator for power outages.

-Keep a few items in your car for safety
+Keep a few items in your car for safety.